openmeterio/openmeter/examples/export-stripe-node/README.md

 Check out the sample code's `app.ts` file in this repo to see how to report usage to Stripe.

 > **Note** OpenMeter collects usage in windows.
 The default window duration is hourly.
 In this example we round start and end dates to the closest OpenMeter windows.
-> For example if a subscription's billing period ends at 1:45 PM, we will only reported at 1 PM so usage occuring after 1PM will slip into the next billing cycle.
+> For example if a subscription's billing period ends at 1:45 PM, we will only report at 1 PM so usage occurring after 1PM will slip into the next billing cycle.
 > It depends on your use-case what window size makes sense for your application.
 In OpenMeter you can configure window sizes per meter.

 > **Note** In the sample code, we call Stripe's report API with `action=set` We do this to ensure idempotency so that no double reporting can happen.